 Platonic Soulmate #3

 Almost immediately, my third platonic soulmate came along.
-And if it could be said, our love was even higher, even more transcendent, than I’d ever experienced before.
+And if it could be said, the love between him and I was even higher, even more transcendent, than I’d ever experienced before.
 With blazing clarity, I knew our love was always here, regardless of who we’d been in our many lifetimes.
 Our love was a solid anchor that could never not be.
 It didn’t even need us to be together.

 Sadly, it was a very tough time in both my life and his.
-Because of our own struggles, we tended to be heavy and bitter, and we couldn’t always be lifted up in the other’s company.
+Because of our own struggles our lives felt heavy and bitter, and we couldn’t always be lifted up in the other’s company.
 We could have some big battles together.
 Although, behind those fights were huge smiles and this impenetrable love— something smooth, calm, and pulsating with purity.
 But we were both so mired in our own challenging situations that we could not push it aside, regardless of this love’s invitation to do just that.

 In the end, I left him.
 Ironically, the reason being our love was too big, too hot, too much.
 I didn’t know how to sustain such engulfing love.
 When we were together, I couldn’t even hear what he was saying sometimes.
 His preciousness and beauty would just take me over.
 Unknowingly, I would be kind of swept into worshiping every cell of his body.